mrcc87/ios-development-notes/README.md

  - external name => used when calling the method and passing arguements into it.

 init can have the same internal and external name.
 Most of the other functions cannot but init is an exception.

+## Property observers
+lazy vars do not have property observers.